 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-First, dried peas are a good source of carbohydrates.
+In addition, we note the inclusion of dried peas.
+Dried peas are a good source of carbohydrates.
 Plus they’re naturally rich in dietary fiber.

 However, dried peas contain about 27% protein, a factor that must be considered when judging the meat content of this dog food.

 Next, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

 And lastly, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Non-chelated minerals are usually associated with lower quality dog foods.

 Iams So Good Dog Food Review